 Quinoa earned its status as a nutritional powerhouse for a reason.
 As a complete protein, quinoa contains all nine amino acids and offers up 4 grams of protein per half-cup serving.
 It’s also gluten-free, a decent source of fibre and has a variety of vitamins and minerals.
 Best of all, it’s easy to make.
-Here’s how you can cook some up ASAP.
+Here’s our method for how to cook quinoa quickly and easily:

 How to cook quinoa